alexanderdavide/git-most-wanted/slides.md

 Developers who..

-- just started with Git and need a curated source of what is most important.
+- just started with Git and need a curated source of what is really important.
-- who are already familiar with Git but need a refresher.
+- are already familiar with Git but need a refresher.
-- who are already familiar with Git GUIs but intend to switch to the CLI.
+- are already familiar with Git GUIs but intend to switch to the CLI.

 ---
 class: "text-center"